The Email Service

 How should I store the bag of mycelium, before I start my Grow Kit?

 The bag of mycelium can keep for up to three months in the refrigerator, in case you don't want to start your mushroom project right away.
 The ideal temperature is between 2 and 5 degrees centigrade.
-We advise not to freeze your mycelium.
+We do not recommend freezing your mycelium.

 How do I get started?